 - RealPlayer Plus or a Premium/Unlimited subscription to RealTimes (DVD burning is not available in RealPlayer for Mac OSX).
-If you previously purchased RealPlayer Plus and do not have a paid subscription to RealPlayer Cloud, you will need to subscribe to either the Premium or Unlimited version of RealTimes to maintain your premium features (such as DVD burning).
+If you previously purchased RealPlayer Plus and are now using RealTimes, you will need to subscribe to either the Premium or Unlimited version of RealTimes to maintain your premium features (such as DVD burning).

 - RealPlayer's DVD Burn plugin installed on your computer (this should happen automatically the first time you burn a DVD; click here if you have problems downloading the plugin)

 - At least 1 GB of RAM (on Windows Vista, you may need slightly more than 1 GB)

 - A compatible DVD burner.
 If you encounter problems, you may want to update your burner's drivers by uninstalling it through your computer's Device Manager and then rebooting your computer.

 - A blank, single-layer DVD-R or a DVD-RW disc that is recommended by your burner's manufacturer.
 (If you are getting a "No Device Capable of Burning a DVD is Detected" error, make sure your burner handles DVDs and not just CDs.)

 - A file or playlist that is within the limit for burning to disc with RealPlayer--up to 120 minutes per DVD, up to 60 minutes for AVCHD in RealPlayer 15 or 16.

 Solution 1: Make sure you are signed in.

 Also, click File at the top of RealPlayer and make sure that the Work Offline option is not checked.
 RealPlayer cannot burn DVDs if it's set to Work Offline mode.